Event managers plan, promote and run events, such as conferences, for a variety of clients.

-- knowledge of the venues, contractors and suppliers used by the events industry
+- venues, contractors and suppliers used by the events industry

-- may work regular business hours, but may also work weekends or evenings and unsocial hours
+- usually work regular business hours, but may also work weekends or evenings

-- usually work in offices and wherever events are held – this can include all types of indoor and outdoor venues and facilities
+- usually work in offices and wherever events are held, including indoor and outdoor venues and facilities

-- may travel to events throughout New Zealand.
+- may travel to events around New Zealand.

 What's the job really like?

-Watch the video above to find out about being a film festival events manager - 3.08 mins
+Tania Hakaraia talks about being a film festival event manager – 3.08 mins.

-Tania: Well the part of it ah, pretty much anything that needs doing Libby passes on to me I will do but concentrating this year mostly on the ticketing, getting our ticketing up and running.
-Liaison with the schools, with the community, umm, volunteers, volunteers, this is our first year of using the volunteer system and so co-ordinating that, so we can find out what roles we actually need volunteers for.
+Well the part of it, pretty much anything that needs doing Libby passes on to me I will do but concentrating this year mostly on the ticketing, getting our ticketing up and running.
+Liaison with the schools, with the community, volunteers, volunteers, this is our first year of using the volunteer system and so co-ordinating that, so we can find out what roles we actually need volunteers for.

-Tania: It’s been a lot more than last year, during festival week probably from about five in the morning through til tennish at night by the time I clear emails again, and the lead up to the festival, there’s just been weeks of it really.
+It’s been a lot more than last year, during festival week probably from about five in the morning through until 10 at night by the time I clear emails again, and the lead-up to the festival, there’s just been weeks of it really.

-To become an event manager, you need prior experience in running events and/or a relevant qualification.
-There are a variety of training and study options, such as:
+To become an event manager, you need to have prior experience in running events and/or a relevant qualification.
+Training and study options include:

-- on-the-job training and study towards a tertiary qualification, such as the National Certificate or National Diploma in Tourism Conventions and Incentives (Levels 4 and 5)
+- on-the-job training and study towards a tertiary qualification such as the New Zealand Certificate in Tourism Conventions and Incentives (Level 4), or the New Zealand Diploma in Tourism Conventions and Incentives (Level 5)

-- a degree in applied management (with a major in event management), marketing, tourism and hospitality, or communications.
+- a degree in marketing, tourism and hospitality, communications, or applied management (with a major in event management).

 Volunteering at events is a good way of getting experience in event management.